 RDA can be utilized through a variety of simple APIs and client interfaces including Python (gbdxtools), GBDX Notebooks, and the GDAL software library.
 With RDA, GBDX users have on-demand control of a wide variety of imagery preprocessing corrections and enhancements, including but not limited to:

 - Orthorectification (any coordinate system via EPSG code)

 *AComp is a fully automated framework for atmospherically compensating very high spatial resolution imagery.
 AComp converts imagery to surface reflectance units that enables the extraction of information using physical quantities and improves multi-temporal or cross-sensor data analysis.
 For more detailed background information on DigitalGlobe's proprietary AComp methodology please refer to the following resource:

 This illustration shows an image before and after atmospheric compensation (AComp)

 Gbdxtools is a python client library for accessing GBDX services, including RDA.
 Gbdxtools makes it easy for python developers to get basic image chips.

 The CatalogImage class is the most common starting point.
-For this tutorial, we'll be access the image '10400E0001DB6A00'.
+For this tutorial, we'll be accessing the image '10400E0001DB6A00'.
 It looks like this:

 Image 1: This is the original image used in the example.